 Sewer repair: it’s every homeowner’s worst nightmare.
-It’s intrusive, it’s expensive, it takes forever, and you don’t have any control over it.
-And as if all that wasn’t bad enough, there are all the other costs associated with sewer repair.
-You’re not just paying for repair, you’re also paying for everything associated with it, too.
-Including the part where they dig up your beautiful yard.
+It’s intrusive, it’s expensive and it can take forever.
+You’re not just paying for repair; you’re also paying for someone to dig up your beautiful yard.
 And you don’t have any choice! …or do you?
+Enter the plumbing camera.

 “Trenching” (digging) sewer repair was the only option for sewer repair once, but that’s not the case anymore.
 Thanks to modern technology, professional technicians have the sewer inspection camera.
-This camera, along with a suite of other plumbing equipment, makes it possible to fix sewer damage without digging!
+This camera, along with a suite of other plumbing equipment, makes it possible to fix damaged sewer lines without digging!

-First, the technician inserts a specialized sewer pipe inspection camera down your pipes and into the sewer.
-The fiber optic camera is about the size of smartphone cameras and attaches to a long, flexible metal cable.
-The technician feeds this cable into the sewer opening camera-first snake.
-They manipulate the camera remotely using small motors installed inside the cable.
-The cable unspools from a long coil as the camera pushes further through the sewer.
+One of our certified technicians inserts a specialized sewer pipe inspection camera into your sewer line via the clean out.
+The small fiber optic pipe camera is attached to a long, flexible metal cable.
+The technician feeds this cable down the sewer line and manipulates it remotely using small motors within the cable.

 Without video inspection, the only way to figure out what’s wrong with your sewer pipes is digging down to them directly.
-Not only is this process slow, costly, and destructive, it also requires a fair amount of trial-and-error.
-We don’t know exactly where the problem is, so we’d have to keep digging until we find it.
-In the process, we may end up digging up a lot of your yard.
+This process slow, costly, and destructive.
+It also requires a fair amount of trial-and-error.
+When we don’t know exactly where the problem is, we have to keep digging until we find it.

-With the camera’s help, however, we can figure out exactly where and what the problem is.
-Once we know, we can solve it with minimal disruption to your life.
-Instead of cutting through a long section of pipe, for instance, we can go straight to the source.
-Even better, camera inspection can locate every problem your sewer pipes have, not just the most pressing ones.
-Often, camera inspections can even help us figure out the underlying cause behind repeated problems.
-Ultimately, camera inspections help you get a much better idea of the functionality and health of your sewer pipes.
+An added benefit is that camera inspection can locate every problem your sewer pipes have, not just the most pressing ones.
+Often, camera inspections reveal the underlying cause behind repeated problems.
+Ultimately, camera inspections give you get a much better idea of the functionality and health of your sewer pipes.

-Camera inspection and trenchless sewer repair may not be the right choice for every repair job.
-Sometimes, pipe placement or the nature of the problem may necessitate a more conventional approach.
-In most cases, however, camera inspection technology can help make sewer repair a much easier and less painful experience.
+Camera inspection and trenchless sewer repair may not be the right solution for every repair job.
+Sometimes, pipe placement or the nature of the problem necessitate a more conventional approach.
+In most cases, however, camera inspection technology makes sewer repair a much easier and less painful experience.
 Plus, it’s pretty cool.
 How often do you get to see the inside of your pipes?

 More complex than you thought?